-While cashew nuts are a bit higher in carbs – a 1 oz / 28 g serving of them contains 8.3 g net carbs, you can still find place for them in your diet by moderating your consumption.
-That amount contains 155 calories, and 81.8 mg of magnesium, which is plenty.
+While cashew nuts are a bit higher in carbs than almonds (a 1 oz / 28 g serving of them contains 8.3 g net carbs), you can still find a place for them in your diet by moderating your consumption.
+This amount contains 155 calories, and 81.8 mg of magnesium, which is plenty.

 Cashew nuts are a good source of copper and iron, which help your body produce new red blood cells, and are, therefore, beneficial for your blood vessels and immune system.